 is well known in literature in the context of quantum information \cite{nielsen2002quantum, wiseman2009quantum, PhysRevA.63.044304}, quantum control of dissipative systems\cite{schirmer2002quantum, solomon2004dissipative}.
 It is to be noted that a convex combination of density operators can be cast in the above form.
 Recently, the study of entanglement for a mixed states are of high interest.
 In references \cite{PhysRevLett.101.260505, PhysRevLett.125.200501, PhysRevLett.128.140502, PhysRevLett.118.040801, PhysRevA.72.012315, PhysRevA.75.042310}, the authors have investigated the entanglement of mixed states for quantum information purposes.
 However, in the context of quantum optics, study of entanglements arising between mixed states of radiation is not that much addressed which it deserves.

-Sivakumar compared the Glauber-Lachs superposition with the mixed thermal coherent state (MTCS) at the level of density operator ~\cite{sivakumar2012effect}.
+Sivakumar compared the Glauber-Lachs superposition with the mixed thermal coherent state (MTCS) at the level of density operator \cite{sivakumar2012effect}.
 The atomic inversion and the entanglement dynamics of both the states were compared, and it was reported that the MTCS is more sensitive to the thermal photon addition as opposed to the thermal photon addition in the G-L mixing.
 On the other hand in \cite{Rastegar_2016}, the authors have considered the atomic state to be the convex combinations of two density operators and investigated the atomic coherence with field in the Glauber-Lachs state.

-In the recent years, various studies have been carried out on the squeezed coherent states \cite{RevModPhys.58.1001, PhysRevA.47.5138, PhysRevA.61.010303, PhysRevA.61.022309, PhysRevLett.80.869, PhysRevA.60.937} i.e., here the PSCS.
-Geore Moulouden and Peter Conbropoules have studied the Squeezed coherent states in double optical resonance ~\cite{mouloudakis2021squeezed}; Zhen Way \textit{et al}., have investigated the statistical properties of photon-added two mode squeezed coherent states ~\cite{hu2013statistical}.
+Various studies have been carried out on the squeezed coherent states \cite{RevModPhys.58.1001, PhysRevA.47.5138, PhysRevA.61.010303, PhysRevA.61.022309, PhysRevLett.80.869, PhysRevA.60.937} i.e., here the PSCS.
+Mouloudakis and Lambropoulos have studied the squeezed coherent states in double optical resonance \cite{photonics8030072}; Li-Yun Hu and Zhi-Ming Zhang have investigated the statistical properties of photon-added two modes squeezed coherent states \cite{hu2013statistical}.